Login & Authentication

 eKYC is used in various industries, including banking, telecommunications, and healthcare.
 The banks use eKYC to open new accounts and deliver financial services to their customers.
 The telecommunications industry uses eKYC to identify its customers who purchase SIM cards or activate new services.
-The healthcare sector utilizes eKYC to verify the patient’s identity and ensures that their medical records are accurate.
+The healthcare sector utilizes eKYC to verify the patient’s identity and ensure that their medical records are accurate.

 Benefits of eKYC

 One of the main benefits of eKYC is its speed and efficiency.
-Unlike traditional KYC processes, which often require customers to submit physical copies of documents or visit a physical location, eKYC verification can be completed online only.
+Unlike traditional KYC processes, which often require customers to submit physical copies of documents or visit a physical location, eKYC identity verification can be completed online only.
 This makes it faster and more convenient for both the customer and the service provider.

-eKYC: Five steps to paperless verification
+eKYC: Five steps to paperless identity verification

 The eKYC process typically involves the following steps:

 Step 1.
-Initial verification
+Initial identity verification

 The first and foremost step is to provide personal information such as name, date of birth, and Social Security or identification number.
 This information is then verified with the relevant authorities and databases to ensure accuracy.